-A signed written request for reimbursement and receipt of payment must be submitted to your local VA medical facility patient advocate in a timely manner.
+A signed written request for reimbursement and receipt of payment must be submitted to your local VA medical facility community care Veterans Experience Officer in a timely manner.
 You may use VA Form 10-583, Claim for Payment of Cost of Unauthorized Medical Services, to fulfill this requirement.

 VA Facility Locator